 - You’re responsible for adhering to local laws regarding participation and prize eligibility.
 WotC has an extensive terms and conditions article with this information ready for with the complete details.

-Now let’s take a look at how the event structure differs for Day 1 versus Day 2, here’s a quick peek at all the Arena Open events we’ve had along with their formats:
+Before we take a look at how the event structure differs for Day 1 versus Day 2, here’s a quick peek at all the Arena Open events we’ve had along with their formats:

 Registration for Day 1 begins at 8 a.m.
-PT and end at 4 a.m.
+PT and ends at 4 a.m.
 PT the next day.
-Keep in mind that Day 1 itself ends three hours later at 7 a.m.
+Keep in mind that Day 1 itself ends at 7 a.m.
 PT.
-This means that you’ve got a pretty big window to sign up, and even if you sign up at the last second, you’ll have a good chance to play your games.
+This means that you’ve got a pretty big window to sign up.
+Even if you sign up at the last second, you’ll have a chance to play your games.

 Deck submission for Day 1 of the upcoming Open has the following guidelines:

-- You’ll submit one 60-card Historic Constructed deck with an optional sideboard.
-Keep in mind that while Day 1 is BO1, you may have cards that fish other cards out of your sideboard such as Fae of Wishes or Vivien, Arkbow Ranger.
+- You’ll submit one deck for the designated format with an optional sideboard.
+Even if you opt for BO1, you may have cards that fish other cards out of your sideboard such as Fae of Wishes or Vivien, Arkbow Ranger.

-- You can’t change your deck between matches, but you can change your deck out for a different one between event entries.
+- You can’t change your deck between matches, but you can swap decks between event entries.

 - Your Day 1 deck will have no say on what you choose for Day 2, meaning that you can use a completely different deck on Day 2 than you had used during Day 1.

-Something else to remember is that you’ll be gunning for seven wins before receiving three losses, so have your best decks ready!
-If you reach the fated seventh win on Day 1, you’ve got yourself a ticket to Day 2.
+If you reach the fated win on Day 1, you’ve got yourself a ticket to Day 2.

-Day 2 opens registration at 8 a.m.
-PT, which is only an hour after Day 1 fully closes.
-Registration ends two hours later at 10 a.m.
+Day 2 opens registration at 6 a.m.
+PT.
+Registration ends at 9 a.m.
 PT, while the whole event comes to a close at 6 p.m.
 PT.

-While a sideboard is still optional for your deck submission, we highly recommend having one this time around since BO3 actually utilizes it.
+While a sideboard is still optional for your deck submission, we highly recommend having one this time around.
 Beyond that, deck requirements are the same as Day 1 except that the deck you submit is used for all of your matches during Day 2.

 Isamaru, Hound of Konda | Illustration by Christopher Moeller